-The City of Arcata (City) is responsible for providing safe, reliable, high quality drinking water to its customers.
+The City of Arcata (City) is responsible for providing safe, reliable, high quality drinking water to the Jacoby Creek Water District (District).
 The Consumer Confidence Report, or CCR, is an annual water quality report that the City is required to provide customers with in accordance with requirements of the Safe Drinking Water Act.
 The purpose of the CCR is to raise customers' awareness of the quality of their drinking water, where their drinking water comes from, and the importance of protecting drinking water sources.
 Please take a moment to read through this report to learn about the quality of your drinking water.
 This report shows the results of drinking water monitoring for the period of January 1 - December 31, 2016.